TZEmrichMills/BACSearcher/README.md

 # BACSearcher
-Genome analysis tool for cloning from BACs by recombineering
+BACSearcher is a genome analysis tool to facilitate easy recombineering of Chlamydomonas genes from BACs.